eBay/digital-signature-verification-ebay-api/README.md

 The recommended signature cipher is “Ed25519” (Edwards Curve).
 As a fallback – in case an external developer's code framework doesn’t support this cipher – we also accept RSA.
 Ed25519 uses much shorter keys and will decrease the header size, which is why it is preferred over RSA.

-The following test keys can be used (Note: They are the same as the sample keys from the above cited IETF drafts):
+The following test keys can be used (Note: They are the same as the sample keys from the above cited IETF drafts).

+Again, please note that you can only use the test keys and JWEs listed in the README, not one retrieved from the Key Management API.
+These will only work on the ebay APIs.

 #### Ed25519